Jessie's Girl

 "Jessie's Girl" is a song written and performed by Australian singer Rick Springfield.
-It was released on the album Working Class Dog, which was released in February 1981.
-The song is about unrequited love of a young man for his best friend's girlfriend.
+It was released on the album Working Class Dog, which was released on January 30, 1981.
+The song is about unrequited love of a young man for his good friend's girlfriend.

 Upon its release in the United States in 1981, "Jessie's Girl" was slow to break out.
 It debuted on the Billboard Hot 100 chart on 28 March but took 19 weeks to hit No. 1 reaching that position on 1 August, one of the slowest climbs to No. 1 at that time.
 It remained in that position for two weeks and would be Springfield's only No. 1 hit.
 The song was at No. 1 when MTV launched on 1 August 1981.
 The song ultimately spent 32 weeks on the chart.
 Billboard ranked it as No. 5 for all of 1981.

 The song also peaked at No. 1 in Springfield's native country of Australia and later won him a Grammy Award for Best Male Rock Vocal Performance at the 24th Annual Grammy Awards.

 "Jessie's Girl" was released in the United Kingdom in March 1984 and peaked at No. 43 on the UK Singles Chart in April 1984.

 Record World said that "a strong rhythm guitar fuels the pop-rocker while Rick's determined vocal works the hook."

 Springfield recorded an acoustic version of the song for his 1999 album, Karma.

 Background

-Rick Springfield was taking a stained glass class.
-Also in the class was his friend Gary as well as Gary's girlfriend.
-Springfield initially wanted to use the actual name of his friend, but instead decided to go with a different name.
+In the late 1970s, Rick Springfield took a stained glass class in Pasadena.
+Also in the class was a man named Gary as well as Gary's girlfriend.
+Springfield became friends with both, while developing feelings for the girlfriend.
+He wrote the song based on the negative feelings he had about the situation.
+Springfield initially wanted to use the actual name of his friend, but decided to go with a different name as "Gary" didn't sound good when being sung.
 He chose "Jessie" because he was wearing a T-shirt with the name of football player Ron Jessie on it.

 Springfield says that he does not remember the name of the girlfriend, and he believes that the real woman who inspired the song has no idea that she was "Jessie's Girl".
 He told Oprah Winfrey, "I was never really introduced to her.
 It was always just, like, panting from afar."
-Springfield told Songfacts that Winfrey's people tried to find her, and they got as far back as finding out that the teacher of the class had died two years previously and that his class records were thrown out one year after his death.
+Springfield told Songfacts that Winfrey's people had tried to find her, and they got as far back as finding out that the teacher of the class had died two years previously and that his class records were thrown out one year after his death.
 In 2006, the song was named No. 20 on VH1's "100 Greatest Songs of the 80s".